Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Mei 2026 06.36.51 UTC
+- WIB: Kamis, 28 Mei 2026 11.23.23 UTC
-- WITA: Kamis, 28 Mei 2026 07.36.51 UTC
+- WITA: Kamis, 28 Mei 2026 12.23.23 UTC
-- WIT: Kamis, 28 Mei 2026 08.36.51 UTC
+- WIT: Kamis, 28 Mei 2026 13.23.23 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology